delay4now/main/gandhi-quotes-01.md

 > GANDHI: No. That is just another way of striking back.
 We have come a long way together with the British.
 When they leave we want to see them off as friends.

 ### Remark on the Quotes
 Gandhi avoided exploiting opportunities to punish or take advantage of the British.
 If he had done so, they might have felt victimized or humiliated.
-Such a perception would have blocked their self-reflection and hindered their ability to grow.
+That perception would have blocked their self-reflection and hindered their ability to grow.

 At the same time, these quotes demonstrate how shrewd Gandhi could be when he chose to be, as seen in his oratory and in symbolic acts like the [Dandi March/Salt Satyagraha](https://en.wikipedia.org/wiki/Dandi_March).
 He carefully distinguished between being opportunistic (as in [Quote 10](#quote-10)) and being exploitative (as in [Quote 9](#quote-9) and [Quote 11](#quote-11)), ensuring that his actions preserved the possibility of moral and spiritual development, even in his adversaries.